swarmlibs/promstack/README.md

 - `PROMETHEUS_ALERTMANAGER_ENABLED`: Enable Alertmanager for Prometheus server, default is `false`
 - `PROMETHEUS_ALERTMANAGER_ADDR`: The Alertmanager service address
 - `PROMETHEUS_ALERTMANAGER_PORT`: The Alertmanager service port, default is `9093`

-### Configure Prometheus Agent

-> [!IMPORTANT]
-> The Prometheus Agent is currently not configurable.
-It is designed to be deployed globally to all nodes and automatically discover services, tasks and scrape the metrics from those deployed within the node and send the metrics to the Prometheus server.

 ## Services and Ports